Deciding Between Ambergris Caye and Caye Caulker

 Ambergris Caye (often called just “San Pedro” after the only town on the island) has a population of about 15,000-20,000 residents, it is over 25 miles long and the largest caye by size and population (by a long shot!) in Belize

-There is also a spot for “glamping” on a quiet beachfront or staying at a remote flyfishing camp only reachable by boat.
+You can relax at a B&B on the west side of the island or stay at a remote flyfishing camp only reachable by boat.
 It’s a big island with a HUGE range of possibilities for all types of travelers.

 • Ambergris Caye is the busiest tourist destination in Belize and while it attracts visitors of all age groups, tourists on Ambergris Caye tend to be a bit older and American or Canadian.